fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 ## Detect entering and leaving a specified area.

-Run `person_count.py` and when a person walks in front of the Raspberry Pi Camera, it will send the data to the MQTT Broker depending on the direction.
+Run `person_count.py` and when a person walks in front of the Raspberry Pi Camera, it will send the data to an MQTT Broker depending on the direction.

 ```
 python3 person_count.py \